fdifrison/java-persistence/README.md

 # Persistence Context in JPA and Hibernate

-The persistence is responsible for managing entities once fetched from the database; we can think it as a Map where the key is the entity identifier and the values is the entity object reference.
+The persistence is responsible for managing entities once fetched from the database; we can think it as a Map where the key is the entity identifier, and the values is the entity object reference.
 Its role is to synchronize the entities state change with the database.

 ![](./images/persistence-context/api.png)

-JPA offers the `EntityManager` interface to interact with the underlying persistence context, while hibernate, which predates JPA, offer the `Session interface` with the same role.
+JPA offers the `EntityManager` interface to interact with the underlying persistence context, while Hibernate, which predates JPA, offer the `Session interface` with the same role.

 ![](./images/persistence-context/entity_manager.png)